Book Now

 Murchison Falls National Park is Uganda’s largest protected area and home to many amazing wildlife species, including baboons.
 These highly intelligent animals are primates and are one of the main tourist attractions in the park.

 The type of baboon found in Murchison Falls is the olive baboon.
-It is easy to recognize because of its olive-gray fur.
-Olive baboons also have dog-like muzzles, strong limbs, and long tails.
+It is easy to recognize because of its olive-gray fur, dog-like muzzle, strong limbs, and long tail.

 Male baboons are larger than females.
 Males can weigh up to 50 kg, while females usually weigh between 15 kg and 25 kg.